thameemk/SDE-PlacementQuestions/Linked List/README.md

 - Linear Data Structure
 - Elements are not stored in continues memmory locations
-- Each elements are linked using pointers
+- Each elements are linked using pointers / reference field

   **Advatages**